Essential Steps for Sheltering in Place

-Shelter-in-place is a protective action that is taken during an emergency situation to keep people safe while indoors.
+Shelter-in-place is a protective action that is taken during an emergency to keep people safe while indoors.
 It is a directive to remain in your current location until the danger has passed.

 Emergency Planning